Clutter-Robust Vision-Language-Action Models through Object-Centric and Geometry Grounding: Experiments

 \subsection{Real-world Setup, Implementation, and Baselines}

 \textbf{Robot platform and control.} All experiments are conducted on a 6-DoF UR10e robot arm equipped with Robotiq 2F-85 parallel jaw gripper, operating over a tabletop workspace.
-We capture RGB observations from two synchronized camera sreams: a fixed base-view camera placed in an over-the-shoulder viewpoint of the robot, and a wrist-view camera mounted near the wrist--gripper interface.
-The low-level controller runs at a fixed 10\,Hz for both teleoperation and deployment.
+We capture RGB observations from two synchronized camera streams: a fixed base-view camera placed in an over-the-shoulder viewpoint of the robot, and a wrist-view camera mounted near the wrist--gripper interface.
+In our tabletop setup, both RealSense cameras capture \(1280\times720\) RGB streams.
+We preprocess these RGB observations into \(720\times540\) base- and wrist-view inputs through resizing and center-cropping.
+As shown in the bottom of \cref{fig:experimental_setup}, the cameras are positioned so that tabletop objects appear at sufficient scale across two views.
+Demonstrations are collected via teleoperation at a 10\,Hz robot control rate, and the same 10\,Hz rate is used for action execution during deployment.

 \textbf{Training data curation.} Our training data comprise teleoperated pick-and-place demonstrations collected in \emph{uncluttered} scenes containing a single object placed on the table next to the bin.
 For each episode, we sample a natural-language instruction from a set of paraphrased templates (listed below) that all specify the same goal of placing the queried object into the bin.
 The operator then controls the robot to grasp the queried object and place it into the bin.
-We select eight grocery objects with diverse shapes and appearances (\cref{fig:experimental_setup}) and collect 250 demonstrations per object, resulting in 2000 real-world training demonstrations in total.
-The training objects includes: \textit{spice bottle}, \textit{green coffee bag}, \textit{mustard bottle}, \textit{ketchup bottle}, \textit{mayonnaise bottle}, \textit{food can}, \textit{spam tin}, \textit{green oil bottle}.
+We select eight grocery objects with diverse shapes and appearances, shown in the top of \cref{fig:experimental_setup}, and collect 250 demonstrations per object, resulting in 2000 real-world training demonstrations in total.
+The training objects include: \textit{spice bottle}, \textit{green coffee bag}, \textit{mustard bottle}, \textit{ketchup bottle}, \textit{mayonnaise bottle}, \textit{food can}, \textit{spam tin}, \textit{green oil bottle}.

 \textbf{Language prompts.} We use a small set of paraphrased instruction templates to reduce sensitivity to a single phrasing: \begin{itemize} \item \textit{``place \texttt{<object>} in the bin''} \item \textit{``put \texttt{<object>} into the bin''} \item \textit{``pick up \texttt{<object>} and place it in the bin''} \item \textit{``grasp \texttt{<object>} and drop it into the bin''} \end{itemize}